 ABOUT THE PROGRAM

 Students in the Jazz Combos are encouraged to perform and record their own music.
 The combos play often on campus and at local venues including the Bakersfield Jazz Workshop and the Bakersfield Museum of Art.
-They have earned superior ratings at the Fresno State Jazz Festival and have travelled to San Diego for the MACCC Conference and to New Orleans to perform at the Jazz Education Network's JENerations Jazz Festival.
-In 2022 the program earned top honors in two community college categories in the 45th Annual DownBeat Student Music Awards.
+They have earned superior ratings at the Fresno State Jazz Festival and have performed at the Reno Jazz Festival, the MACCC Conference in San Diego, and the Jazz Education Network's JENerations Jazz Festival in New Orleans.
+In 2022 the combos earned top honors in two community college categories in the 45th Annual DownBeat Student Music Awards.

 Jazz students have frequent opportunities to interact with renowned visiting artists.
-Recent guests include the iconic trumpeter and Pulitzer Prize finalist Wadada Leo Smith, bass virtuoso Doug Wimbish, innovative guitarist Jeff Parker, composer and pianist Wayne Horvitz, and legendary jazz drummer Joe La Barbera.
+Recent guests include the iconic trumpeter and composer Wadada Leo Smith, bass virtuoso Doug Wimbish, innovative guitarist Jeff Parker, composer and pianist Wayne Horvitz, Grammy winning saxophonist Jeff Coffin, and legendary drummer Joe La Barbera.

 MUSC B13A • Jazz Ensemble